ansys/pyaedt/doc/source/User_guide/mesh.rst

     subregion.positive_z_padding_type = "Absolute Offset"
     subregion.positive_z_padding = "5 mm"

-To access the parts included in the subregion:
+This code accesses the parts included in the subregion:

 .. code:: python

     subregion.parts

-In AEDT 2024 R1, a significant revamp of the mesh region paradigm has been introduced, resulting in limited support for older versions.
-To use the same functions in older versions, the region box must be defined first and passed as the first argument of `assign_mesh_region`.
+AEDT 2024 R1 introduced a significant revamp of the mesh region paradigm, resulting in limited support for older versions.
+To use the same functions in older versions, you must define the region box first and pass it as the first argument of the ``assign_mesh_region()`` function.

-**Mesh Operations**
+**Mesh operations**

-- To assign a mesh level to some objects, use the `assign_mesh_level` method:
+- To assign a mesh level to some objects, use the ``assign_mesh_level()`` method:

   .. code:: python

     ipk.mesh.assign_mesh_level(mesh_order={"Box1": 2, "Cylinder1": 4})

-- To assign a mesh file for reuse to some objects, use the `assign_mesh_reuse` method:
+- To assign a mesh file for reuse to some objects, use the ``assign_mesh_reuse()`` method:

   .. code:: python